-This Call to Action highlights what can be done to empower persons affected by mental ill-health and to engage them as partners in care
+This Call to Action highlights what can be done to empower patients and to engage them as partners in care

-Years of under-investment in mental health means that persons affected by mental ill-health often experience poorer access to services and lower quality of care than those with physical health conditions.
-Clearly, mental illhealth needs to be better addressed as a matter of urgency and at a variety of different levels.
+Years of under-investment in mental health and in those that are affected by mental ill health means that patients often experience poorer access to services and lower quality of care than those with physical health conditions.
+Clearly, mental ill health needs to be better addressed as a matter of urgency and at a variety of different levels.
 Involving those affected by these conditions with the treatment and care decisions that affect them will ensure patient-centredness as well as treatment relevance.
 This in turn will translate into more effective treatment and care, which will contribute to sustainable health systems and budgets.
-This in turn will help increase the self-confidence and facilitate the integration on people affected by mental ill-health in the community.
+This in turn will help increase the self-confidence and facilitate the integration on people affected by mental ill health in the community.

-Persons affected by mental ill-health should be seen as resource in this respect; and empowering persons affected by mental ill-health will ensure the best possible 'use' of that resource, while putting them at the heart of care provision.
+Patients should be seen as resource in this respect; and empowering patients will ensure the best possible 'use' of that resource, while putting patients at the heart of care provision.